dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Ed Barnhart_ Maya, Aztec, Inca, and Lost Civilizations of South America _ Lex Fridman Podcast #446 - YouTube-source.md

 which is in the Amazon side, it was ayahuasca.

 On the coast, it was San Pedro Cactus.

 But that's what allows you to actually see that other world.

-- Yeah, I went to the Amazon recently

-and did Ayahuasca, a very high dose of it.

-- Bold move.

-- When in Rome.

-How far back does that go?

-- Oh, I think longer than anybody can remember.

-But I mean, it's a natural plant that's been there forever.

-I think that it's thousands and thousands of years.

-That's another thing Chavin de Huantar, I was talking about,

-# Chapter 6

-But that's what allows you to actually see that other world.